 If using the alternative High-D tuning, the following method should be followed.
 This also uses the 4th string as the starting pitch.

 Tune the open 1st string to the 2nd fret of the 4th string

 Tune the 5th fret of the 2nd string to the open 1st string

 Tune the 4th fret of the 3rd string to the open 2nd string

-Celebrate the uniqueness of the baritone ukulele.
-Its feel and tone cannot be replicated by other ukuleles, or any other instruments for that matter.
-While many have preferences one way or the other, I think the baritone ukulele tuning variations give more options to the player.
+The feel and tone of the baritone cannot be replicated by other ukuleles, or any other instruments for that matter.
+The baritone ukulele tuning variations give more options to the player.
 So make the most of it, and have fun.